 Alexander McQueen White Blazer in Crepe

 COPY KATE — If finding elegant workwear is high on your agenda, this is the blazer for you.
 It’s well cut, elegant and understated—a real classic.
 It’ll see you through a lifetime of meetings, presentations and interviews.
 Pair it with white trousers à la Kate.

 I presume Kate wore a matching pair of trousers, also by Alexander McQueen.
 Sadly, I cannot confirm which exact pair.

 Of course, Alexander McQueen is practically synonymous with Kate and her style.
-The Duchess has stepped out in more coats, jackets and dresses by the designer than I care to count (including the four styles below).
+The Duchess has stepped out in more coats, jackets and dresses by the designer than I care to count.
 I haven’t crunched the numbers but I assume McQueen is her most-worn label.

 Let’s look at Kate’s shoes now.
 They’re by Camilla Elphick.
 They’re the Alicia slingback sandals in taupe.
 They feature a contrasting black toe, a delicate cross stitch detail on the vamp and an oversized pearl buckle.

 Kate first debuted the shoes at a polo match last month.

 The slingbacks are now sold out but can be pre-ordered from Camilla Elphick’s website for £195 / $255.